Israel Aharoni

 Aharoni is best known for collecting a litter of Syrian hamsters on an expedition to Aleppo, Syria.
 The hamsters were bred as laboratory animals in Jerusalem, but some escaped through a hole in the floor.
-The majority of hamsters in Israel today are thus said to be descended from this one litter.
+The majority of domestic golden hamsters are thus said to be descended from this one litter.

 Biography

 Israel Aharoni was born in Vidzy, Kovno Governorate, Russian Empire (in present-day Belarus).
 His father, Avraham Yossef Aharonovich, was the Rosh yeshiva of Vidzy and died before his son Israel was born.
 Israel lost his mother as well when he was two years old.

 Being an orphan, he lived with his grandmother and studied at a Cheder and later on at the Telshe yeshiva.

-At the age of 13, Israel ran away from his home to Prague, were he attended school and later on continued to learn zoology at Charles University.
+At the age of 13, Israel ran away from his home to Prague, where he attended school and later on continued to learn zoology at Charles University.

 He immigrated to Palestine in 1901, which was then under Turkish rule.
 His early zoological expeditions took place under the protection of the local Sultan, for whom he obtained butterfly specimens.
 Many of his collected specimens can still be viewed at the Hebrew University of Jerusalem.